 Categories

 As concerned and well-meaning children, we’re faced with the difficult and unenviable position of broaching a sensitive topic with our elderly parents or loved ones.
 One of the hardest to navigate conversations is to convey to an older adult that it might be time to retire their Driver’s License and start looking for other means of transportation.
 The last thing we want to do is procrastinate and push off the important conversation for a different time.

-Many signs indicate it’s no longer safe for someone to operate a vehicle, and while the signs will vary significantly from person to person, here are some common ones to look out for:
+Many signs indicate it’s no longer safe for someone to operate a vehicle, and while the signs will vary significantly from person to person, Senior Planning Services lists some common ones to look out for:

+Categories